 Non-taxable supply means a supply of goods or services or both which is not leviable to tax under the CGST Act or under the IGST Act.

-Exempt supply” means supply of any goods or services or both which attracts nil rate of tax or which may be wholly exempt from tax and includes non-taxable supply.
+Exempt supply” means supply of any goods or services or both which attracts nil rate of tax or which may be wholly exempt from tax and includes the non-taxable supply.

 All India basis.
 (Aggregate turnover includes the aggregate value of all taxable supplies exempt supplies, exports of goods or services or both and inter-State supplies of persons having the same Permanent Account Number, to be computed on all India basis)